-Do not remove the coolant reservoir cap when the cooling system is hot.
+WARNING: Do not remove the coolant reservoir cap when the engine is on or the cooling system is hot.
 Wait 10 minutes for the cooling system to cool down.
 Cover the coolant reservoir cap with a thick cloth to prevent the possibility of scalding and slowly remove the cap.
 Failure to follow this instruction could result in personal injury.

-Do not put coolant in the windshield washer fluid reservoir.
+WARNING: Do not put coolant in the windshield washer reservoir.
 If sprayed on the windshield, coolant could make it difficult to see through the windshield.

-To reduce the risk of personal injury, make sure the engine is cool before unscrewing the coolant pressure elief cap.
-The cooling system is under relief cap.
+WARNING: To reduce the risk of personal injury, make sure the engine is cool before unscrewing the coolant pressure relief cap.
 The cooling system is under pressure.
 Steam and hot liquid can come out forcefully when you loosen the cap slightly.

-Do not add coolant further than the MAX mark.
+WARNING: Do not add coolant further than the MAX mark.

 When the engine is cold, check the concentration and level of the coolant at the intervals listed in the scheduled maintenance information.
-See Scheduled Maintenance (page 140).
+See Scheduled Maintenance (page 166).